-Mild sedation, deep sedation and general anaesthesia:
+Mild sedation, deep sedation and general anesthesia:

 - Mild sedation is a state of conscious numbing, as the patient can react to voice or touch.
-It can be compared with drunkenness – the patient responds and cooperates, but is not fully aware to his surroundings, and partially loses sensation of time, similar to a night in a cocktail bar.
+It can be compared with drunkenness – the patient responds and cooperates, but is not fully aware of his surroundings, and partially loses the sensation of time, similar to a night in a cocktail bar.

 - Deep sedation is a deepening of a mild sedation towards a state of unconsciousness, as the patient can breathe independently and maintains diminished vital reflexes.
 In this state, the patient does not respond to voice or touch.